Date of Award

 Scholarly Commons Citation

 Marciniak, Maciej, "A Methodology for the Prediction of the Empennage In-Flight Loads of a General Aviation Aircraft Using Backpropagation Neural Networks" (1996).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 260.